Expertise

 In search of common ground – reconciling religion and human rights

-Zainah Anwar co-founded two groundbreaking women’s rights groups that engage with Islam from a rights perspective to promote the rights of women living in Muslim contexts.
+Zainah Anwar co-founded Sisters in Islam and Musawah, two groundbreaking women’s rights groups that engage with Islam from a rights perspective to promote equality and justice for women living in Muslim contexts.

-Musawah today spearheads groundbreaking activities at the global level, bringing scholars and activists together to produce new feminist scholarship in Islam, conducting trainings on women’s rights in Islam, and engaging with the CEDAW process to examine the ways governments use Islam to justify reservations and perpetuate discrimination against women, and to offer the possibilities of reform towards equality and justice for Muslim women.
+Musawah today spearheads groundbreaking activities at the global level, bringing scholars and activists together to produce new feminist scholarship in Islam, conducting trainings on women’s rights in Islam, and engaging with the CEDAW process to challenge the ways governments use Islam to justify reservations and perpetuate discrimination against women, and to offer the possibilities of reform towards equality and justice for Muslim women.